sstelfox/stelfox.net/content/blog/2019-03-27-merging-overlapping-subnets.md

 ```

 IPSec has a couple of ways of handling authentication.
 The most secure is
-asymmetric encryption using RSA keys which requires each host to have private
+asymmetric encryption using RSA keys which requires each host to have a private
 key and knowledge of the other host's public key.
 To these keys on each tunnel
 host run the following commands: